 The differences between these three pairwise approaches really can make an impact in the resulting alignment, but the choice of which to use really depends on your task.
 When two sequences are nearly identical (check by performing a multiple alignment and consulting the Distance view), all pairwise methods should work equally well.
-For basic cases, such as aligning two genes or proteins, Local alignment is a good starting point, but when things get more complicated, Global or Semi-Global are the best choices.
+For basic cases, such as aligning two genes or proteins, Local alignment is a good starting point, but when things get more complicated, Global or Semi-Global may be the best choice.